crystallabs/RO4R/README.md

 # RO4R - Remote Objects for Ruby 2.4+

-RO4R - clone of our Ruby RPC library that has been in production use since 2007.
+Git export of RO4R, a Ruby RPC library that has been in production use since 2007.

 ## Supported Ruby versions